 If you buy a car or house you need to take further debt.
 Also, dozens of new expenses come with it like fuel, maintenance, wear and tear.
 That takes money out of your pocket and your financial condition becomes worst.

-So control these dreams and wait until the favorable situation comes.
-Until that focus on paying exiting debt and devote the maximum amount towards it.
+So control these dreams and wait until a favorable situation comes.
+Until that focus on paying existing debt and devote the maximum amount towards it.